sguox002/leetcode/leetcode-all.md

 return the number of ways to reach 2xN tile.
 dp: two kind of shapes to reach final status.
 L shape and I shape. final anwer shall be I shape with n length.
 ->>

-<<-795	Number of Subarrays with Bounded Maximum    		46.9%	Medium
-return number of subarrays whose max is in the range [L,R].
-- each element can be a max of some subarray. so we discard those elements not in the range
-- to get the range for A[i] as max, we need to get previous greater and next greater which can be done using monotonic stack. approach 2: use two pointer to define valid region left and right. approach 3: dp, dp[i] represents the max number of subarray ending with A[i].
-A[i]<L, append to previous dp[i]=dp[i-1]
-A[i]>R, dp[i]=0;
-[L,R]: can combine with all previous after the previous invalid.
-->>

 <<-808	Soup Servings    		40.5%	Medium